sagemath/sagewiki_to_gh-2022-10-10/days4/projects/database.md

    * Brainless database creation.

+   *

-   * Databases distributed with sage
+   * Databases distributed with sage: Standard databases included with sage should be immutable

    * Online databases